sheodox/overseer-broadcast/broadcaster-src/README.md

 # Camera Pi Setup

+There the install process can be automated by running `./install.sh`.
+Otherwise you can follow the manual install steps:

 1. Install `docker` and `docker-compose`
 2. Setup the camera to be accessible from within docker: create a file at /etc/udev/rules.d/99-camera.rules with the text: `SUBSYSTEM=="vchiq",MODE="0666"`